London Majors

-The London Majors are an independent, minor league baseball team of the Intercounty Baseball League.
+The London Majors are an independent, professional baseball team of the Canadian Baseball League.
 The team was founded in 1925, and is based in London, Ontario.
 They play their home games at the 5,200 seat Labatt Memorial Park.

 Team history

 Over the years, the team has also been known at various times as the London Braves (1925), the London Winery (1934–1936), the London Silverwoods (1937, 1938), the London Army Team (1942–1943), the London Majors (1944–1959), London Diamonds (1960–1961), the London Majors (1962), London Pontiacs (1963–1969), the London Avcos (1970–1973) and the London El-Morocco Majors (1974), depending on the team sponsorship of the day.
 Since 1975, the team has stuck with the London Majors moniker.

 1948 London Majors

-In 1948 London Majors, considered one of the best teams in Intercounty history, not only won the Intercounty League championship, but the Canadian Baseball Congress Championship and the Can-Am North American championship of the National Baseball Congress beating the Fort Wayne, Indiana, General Electrics in a best-of-seven-game series played at Labatt Park, with such London stars as pitcher "Tireless" Tommy White, catcher Jack Fairs, short-stop/ fielder Russell (the Muscle) Evon, catcher Gil Robertson, infielder Don Cooper and rookie outfielder Joltin' Joe Bechard (the sole remaining member of the '48 Majors still alive is Jack Fairs).
+In 1948 London Majors, considered one of the best teams in Intercounty history, not only won the Intercounty League championship, but the Canadian Baseball Congress Championship and the Can-Am North American championship of the National Baseball Congress beating the Fort Wayne, Indiana, General Electrics in a best-of-seven-game series played at Labatt Park, with such London stars as pitcher "Tireless" Tommy White, catcher Jack Fairs, short-stop/ fielder Russell (the Muscle) Evon, catcher Gil Robertson, infielder Don Cooper and rookie outfielder Joltin' Joe Bechard.

 Norm Aldridge at Labatt Park in May 1998 during the fundraising ballgame, The Rumble at the Riverforks.
 Aldridge, trainer with the 1948 Majors, also has a baseball diamond named after him in northeast London, Ontario -- Norm Aldridge Field.

 Fort Wayne had gained renown by losing one game in 15 tournaments played during the previous two years.

 The Majors won the opener on September 21, 1948, at Labatt Park when Joe Bechard's single in the 11th inning scored Johnny Lockington from second with the winning run in an 8–7 victory.
 Three times in the game Bechard had knocked in a run tying the game for London.
 It was "the greatest display of clutch hitting ever seen in the local ball yard", wrote Free Press sports editor Jack Park.

 Fort Wayne went up 3–2 in the best-of-seven series but London pitcher Tommy White threw a five-hitter and Bechard hit a grand slam in a 13-1 London win in Game 6.
 White returned to the mound the next day and allowed five hits but blanked the Electrics 5-0 to give London the championship and post his third win of the series.